Instructor: Rocky Lewycky

 707 937-5818, ext.
 10 or toll-free 800 653-3328, ext.
 10

-**Please note that you will need to purchase an organic vapor mask to participate in the workshop ($40).
-In preparation for the workshop, you will need approximately 15 small pieces at various stages of completion.
+**Please note that you will need to purchase an organic vapor mask to participate in the Saggar firing (~$40).
+In preparation for the workshop, you will need approximately 15-20 small pieces at various stages of completion.
 Please allow enough time for this planning.
 Detailed information will be provided upon registration.

 ABOUT THE INSTRUCTOR

-ROCKY LEWYCKY, born in 1977 in the San Francisco Bay Area, is a contemporary artist living and working in Santa Cruz, California.
+ROCKY LEWYCKY, born 1977 in the San Francisco Bay Area, is a contemporary artist living and working in Santa Cruz, California.
 His resume includes teaching positions at the University of South Carolina, Institute of American Indian Arts (I.A.I.A.), the Santa Fe Community College, Foothill College, Monterey Peninsula College, and De Anza College where he is currently head of ceramics.
 Rocky has been featured in museum shows, as well as gallery exhibits of contemporary sculpture, installation and performance throughout the country.
-Rocky was recognized by the Santa Fean magazine as ”One of the top five artists to watch in New Mexico,” and “Top Talent from emerging to established and our region’s most influential talent of all time,” in 2007 and 2008, respectively.
-Rocky was chosen by Jo Lauria of the American Craft Council to install a ceramic art piece at the Eastern State Penitentiary for the 2010 Philadelphia NCECA conference.
+Rocky was recognized by the Santa Fean magazine as ”One of the top five artists to watch in New Mexico,” and “Top Talent from emerging to established,” and “our region’s most influential talent of all time,” in 2007 and 2008, respectively.
+Rocky was chosen by Jo Lauria of Craft in America to install a ceramic installation at the Eastern State Penitentiary for the 2010 Philadelphia NCECA conference.
 He was also honored with a $20,000 award from the Santa Cruz Rydel Visual Arts Fund of 2012/2013.
-Rocky is represented by Yares Art Project in Santa Fe.

 Visit Rocky Lewycky's website